ramsteak/EstraPy/docs/2_commands/40_background.md

 ## PostEdge

-The `postedge` command estimates the postedge contribution from the signal in the `x` column, stores it in the `post` column, and updates the signal with the corrected values.
+The `postedge` command estimates the postedge contribution from the signal in the `a` column and stores it in the `post` column.
+It then creates the `mu` and `x` columns, which represent the XANES ($$\mu$$) and EXAFS ($$\chi$$)signal intensities respectively.
 The postedge is modelled as a polynomial of degree n in the given range, and this estimation is extrapolated across the entire data range.
 The range can be specified in either eV or k.
 The command also defines the variable `J0` for each file, defined to be the value of the postedge estimated at $$E = E_{0}$$.

 ```sh